-“Make sure that your dentist offer the latest high-quality crown materials to our patients, since the material greatly affects the duration, strength, and look of the crown.
-Since crowns usually last for life, we want you to have the best solution available.”
+“Make sure that your dentist offers the latest high-quality crown materials to you.
+The material greatly affects the duration, strength, and look of the crown.
+Since crowns usually last for life, you want to have the best solution available.”

 Unfortunately, dental implants are extremely expensive in the US.
 Dental implants are one of the reasons that many American patients come to Costa Rica for dental care.
-In Costa Rica patients can receive affordable dental implants and return home with a genuinely beautiful smile.
+Patients can receive affordable dental implants and return home with a genuinely beautiful smile.

 In some cases, a patient may not be a candidate for more advanced solutions and require dentures to eat or speak.
-Many leading international dental clinics care for those patients and provide the best materials available for creating comfortable, natural looking, long-lasting dentures.
+Many leading international dental clinics care for those patients.
+They provide the best materials available for creating comfortable, natural looking, long-lasting dentures.

 More Complex Procedures

-Increasingly, more and more patients are choosing Costa Rica for more complex dental care.
-Most international clinics are prepared to provide advanced care for patients with trauma, cleft palate, temporomandibular joint disorder, and patients that have suffered damage due to surgical radiation in treatment of head or neck cancer can also receive extraordinary care.
+More and more patients are choosing Costa Rica for complex dental care.
+Most international clinics are prepared to provide care for patients with trauma, cleft palate, temporomandibular joint disorder.
+Patients that have suffered damage due to surgical radiation in treatment of head or neck cancer can also receive extraordinary care.